Top 10: AI-based Recruiting software

 2020.
 Swyg raises $1.2M to use peer-interviewers and AI to reduce bias in recruitment

-Swyg, a Dublin-based startup that believes it can reduce bias in recruitment by combining a peer-interview process with its own AI, has picked up $1.2 million in pre-seed funding.
-The overwhelming majority of job candidates want to receive feedback from their time-consuming job interviews.
-To solve this, the Swyg platform puts candidates through an interview process that sees them interview each other through a series of one-to-one video chats using pre-defined structured questions.
-The peer-to-peer process draws on the expertise of a diverse group of individuals instead of relying on a single recruiter or hiring manager
+Swyg, a startup based in Dublin, has secured $1.2 million in pre-seed funding for its belief in reducing bias in recruitment.
+The company achieves this by combining a peer-interview process with its own AI.
+The platform addresses the desire of the majority of job candidates to receive feedback from their time-consuming interviews.
+Swyg's solution involves putting candidates through an interview process where they interview each other via a series of one-to-one video chats using predefined structured questions.
+This peer-to-peer approach leverages the knowledge and perspectives of a diverse group of individuals, rather than solely relying on a single recruiter or hiring manager.

 2020.
 Mya Systems gets $18.75M to keep scaling its recruitment chatbot